Connect4Climate: Sport4Climate

 Sport4Climate made its debut at 2014’s Interreligious Match for Peace in Rome, an event conceived by Pope Francis.
 The initiative recruits influential professional athletes to speak out for climate action and lead their fans by example.
 C4C’s recent Sport4 Climate work has focused on collaborations with Formula E electric auto racing and the International Olympic Committee, along with a “Let’s ride this wave together!” advocacy campaign enlisting professional surfers such as Victoria Vergara and Conor Maguire to speak out on ocean conservation.
 C4C’s network of ambassador athletes includes Olympian swimmer Allison Wagner, karate world champion Sara Cardin, and many more.

 Partnerships and Capacity Building

 Connect4Climate maintains relationships with over 500 partner organizations.
 These ties include “knowledge partnerships” focused on the exchange of climate literacy tools and communication strategies as well as advocacy partnerships aimed at giving life to new on-the-ground projects and campaigns.

 Knowledge Partnerships

 Connect4Climate has formed hundreds of “knowledge partnerships” in line with its mission of building a global climate action community, and it regularly collaborates with partner organizations to develop events and other experiences.
-C4C has worked with international organizations such as the Earth Day Network, UN Climate Change, the IPCC and the UN Environment Programme; educational institutions such as Oxford University, Venice International University, and the University of Naples Federico II; athletic organizations such as the International Olympic Committee and Formula E; and private-sector companies ranging from Sony to Building Energy.
+C4C has worked with international organizations such as the Earth Day Network, UN Climate Change, the IPCC, the UN Environment Programme, and Climate Cardinals; educational institutions such as Oxford University, Venice International University, and the University of Naples Federico II; athletic organizations such as the International Olympic Committee and Formula E; and private-sector companies ranging from Sony to Building Energy.